brycethornton/bringing-vim-to-the-people/README.md

 * Clone the repo, or fork it if you want, then symlink .vimrc, .gvimrc, and .vim to your $HOME directory.
 * Best used with MacVim
+* Override any default settings by creating a user_settings.vim file